 The SHA hotel registry leans toward properties that work with families, which is fortunate because the SHA hygiene certification correlates with the practical things parents notice.
 Stocked pool towels, clean kids menus, working air conditioning in every room, and staff who know which pediatrician to call.
 A few starting points across the country.

-For destination-specific family hotel coverage, see our roundups for Bangkok, Phuket, Koh Samui, Krabi, and Chiang Mai.
-For full multi-day itineraries with kids in mind, our 3 Days in Bangkok and 3 Days in Phuket guides flag the family-friendly stops within each day.
+For family hotel coverage by destination, see our roundups for Bangkok, Phuket, Koh Samui, Krabi, and Chiang Mai.
+For full multi day itineraries with kids in mind, our 3 Days in Bangkok and 3 Days in Phuket guides flag the family friendly stops within each day.

 Before you book anything, make sure your Thai entry document is sorted (60-day visa exemption applies to most Western passports, but the new TDAC arrival card is required for everyone).
 For inbound family flights, compare fares across the major Asia-Thailand carriers before locking the dates, since prices swing 30 to 40% across November-to-February peak weeks.